 For middleweight legend Stanley Ketchel, the boxing ring was the only theater in which his mania could legally project its voice.
 Born in 1886 in Grand Rapids, Michigan, and orphaned at 14, the ‘Michigan Assassin’ travelled westward as a teenager, distinguishing himself as a feared street fighter in Montana’s tough-knuckled mining culture.
 Ketchel would parlay his brutal fists and pugnacious disposition into a successful professional boxing career, becoming middleweight champion in 1908.
-His brief, blazing run ended prematurely with his murder at 24, but despite his brief time at the top he is ranked by some as the greatest middleweight of all-time.
+His blazing run ended prematurely with his murder at 24, but despite his brief time at the top he is ranked by some as the greatest middleweight of all-time.
 Simply put, Stanley Ketchel was one of the most vicious and devastating punchers to ever wear boxing gloves.

 After vanquishing Papke, Ketchel headed eastward, twice fighting light heavyweight champion ‘Philadelphia’ Jack O’Brien.
 In the first match—a classic, competitive bout that was deemed a no decision—it’s possible that Ketchel actually knocked O’Brien out at the end of the tenth and final round.
 Fortunately for the Irishman, the bell saved him from being counted out, leaving the result in dispute.
 The outcome of their rematch would be less vague, however, as Ketchel finished O’Brien in three rounds.
-Afterwards, he traveled back to California to again defeat Papke, this time by unanimous decision.
+He then traveled back to California to again defeat Papke, this time by unanimous decision.
 This was merely a preamble, however, to his next bout against the legendary Jack Johnson.

 After the Johnson episode, Ketchel fought five more times before his murder, earning a no decision, losing to Sam Langford, and winning three others, finishing his career with a record of 51-4-4.
 Only 24, Ketchel was murdered by a farm hand in Conway, Missouri, in October of 1910, for reasons apparently rooted in jealousy and financial gain.
 His last words, at odds with the fearless image he presented publicly, are said to have been, “Take me home to mother.” — Eliott McCormick